-Education schemes for children have a higher share in the total budget for children this year, as has been the case since last several years.
-However, with regard to education, there is a need for provisioning of adequate resources for factors like teacher recruitment, teacher training, monitoring, and training and empowerment of school management committees so as to improve quality of education in government schools.
+Education schemes for children have a higher share in the total budget for children this year, as has been the case in the last several years.
+However, with regard to education, there is a need for provisioning adequate resources for factors like teacher recruitment, teacher training, monitoring, and training and empowerment of school management committees so as to improve quality of education in government schools.
 Early childhood care and education, which prepares children for the formal schooling system, also deserves a lot more attention from the government.

-In India, about 48 percent children under five years were stunted during 2005-06 (NFHS-3).
+In India, about 48 percent children under five years were stunted in 2005-06 (NFHS-3).
 This figure declined to 38.8 percent in 2013 (RSOC, 2013).
-Given that stunting is an indicator of long term deprivation, targeted interventions by the government need to be put in place to improve the nutritional outcomes among children.
-Union Budget 2016-17 has not provided much of an increase in the health budget for children.
-With increased devolution to states under the 14th Finance Commission (FFC) recommendations, it is expected that the states give priority to better health facilities for children in their respective budgets.
+Given that stunting is an indicator of long term deprivation, targeted interventions by the government need to be put in place to improve nutritional outcomes among children.
+The Union Budget 2016-17 has not increased the health budget for children much.
+With increased devolution to states as per the 14th Finance Commission (FFC) recommendations, it is expected that the states would give priority to better health facilities for children in their respective budgets.

-Table 14.1 Budgetary Allocation under Select Schemes for the Welfare of Children (in Rs.
-Crore)
+Table 14.1: Budgetary Allocation under Select Schemes for the Welfare of Children (Rs. crore)

-Sector Schemes 2012-13 RE 2013-14 RE 2014-15 RE 2015-16 RE 2016-17 BE
+Sector Schemes 2012-13 A 2013-14 A 2014-15 A 2015-16 RE 2016-17 BE

-Education SSA 25,555 26,608 24,330 22,015 22,500
+Education SSA 23,873 24,802 24,097 22,015 22,500

-MDM 11,500 12,189 11,051 9,236 9,700
+MDM 10,849 10,917.6 10,523 9,236 9,700

-Development ICDS 15,850 16,312 16,562 15,584 14,863
+Development ICDS 15,767.2 16,400.8 16,683.6 15,584 14,863

-National Nutrition Mission 83 200 20 65 360
+National Nutrition Mission 55.69 0 20 65 360

 Protection NCPCR 11 13 14 11 19

-ICPS 273 270 450 402 397
+ICPS 258.46 265.93 446.1 402 397

-Note: ICDS allocation for 2016-17 (BE) includes allocation for ICDS Core and not for ICDS- Umbrella scheme

-Source: compiled by CBGA from Union Budget document, various years
+Notes: ICDS allocation for 2016-17 (BE) includes allocation for ICDS Core and not for ICDS- Umbrella scheme Budget for NCPCR is included under other schemes (Child Welfare) and therefore it is difficult to get the actual expenditure on it.
+National Nutrition Mission has been merged with ICDS from 2014-15.
+Source: Compiled by CBGA from Union Budget document, various years

-In Union Budget 2016-17, schemes like Indira Gandhi Matritava Sahyog Yojana (IGMSY), scheme for empowerment of adolescent girls (SABLA) and Rajiv Gandhi National Crèche Scheme for Children of Working Mothers have been included under the Umbrella ICDS.
+In the Union Budget 2016-17, schemes like Indira Gandhi Matritava Sahyog Yojana (IGMSY), scheme for empowerment of adolescent girls (SABLA) and Rajiv Gandhi National Crèche Scheme for Children of Working Mothers have been included under the Umbrella ICDS.
 Although the budget for the umbrella ICDS has increased, the budget allocation for core ICDS has fallen from Rs.
-15584 crore in 2015-16 (RE) to Rs.
-14863 crore in 2016-17 (BE).
-Addressing the challenges in ICDS like, the vacancies in Anganwadi Centres, delays in disbursal of salaries of frontline workers, and weak infrastructural facilities would require a significant enhancement in the overall pool of resources for the porgrmme.
+15,584 crore in 2015-16 RE to Rs.
+14,863 crore in 2016-17 BE.
+Addressing the challenges in ICDS like, the vacancies in Anganwadi Centres, delays in disbursal of salaries of frontline workers, and weak infrastructural facilities, would require a significant increase in the overall pool of resources for the programme.

-Beti Bachao Beti Padhao Yojana, a joint initiative of Ministry of Women and Child Development, Ministry of Health and Family Welfare and Ministry of Human Resource Development, which focuses on protection and education of the girl child, has not seen any increase in the budget allocation this year.
+Beti Bachao Beti Padhao Yojana, a joint initiative of the Ministry of Women and Child Development, the Ministry of Health and Family Welfare and the Ministry of Human Resource Development, which focuses on protection and education of the girl child, has not seen any increase in the budget allocation this year.